uio-bmi/dagsim/docs/source/tutorials/specify_with_code.rst

           arguments:
             name_of_argument1: value_of_argument1 # The name and value of an argument.
 This could be an appropriate python object or another node
             name_of_argument2: value_of_argument2
-          type: Generic # This would be Generic, Selection, Stratify, or Missing ⋮(other optional arguments)
+          type: Generic # This could be Generic, Selection, Stratify, or Missing ⋮(other optional arguments)
+        name_of_node2:
+          function: function_name(kwargs) # This is another way of defining a function, witout separately defining the arguments.
+          type: Generic

     instructions:
       simulation: